ayan-biswas0412/ayan-biswas0412/README.md

 Hey there!
 I'm Ayan Biswas, a Web Developer and Electronics enthusiast.

 Currently I am Pursuing my Bachelors in Electronics and Telecommunication Engineering at Jadavpur University,Kolkata ,IN.I will be graduating in the year 2023 (expected).
 I enjoy to solve puzzles and also I am currently in my bachelors level so i love to make small electronics circuits also and also I built this websites in my leisure.
 I can use the power of Cloud Computing (particularly GCP) to deploy and scale software and IT infrastructure at scale.
-Have worked with React, JavaScript, CSS, HTML5, PHP, MySQL, UI/UX design and many other tools to create cool and good websites.I also have interset for the various upcoming defence technologies that are been adopted by govt for defecnce Sectors.
+Have worked with React, JavaScript, CSS, HTML5, PHP, MySQL, UI/UX design and many other tools to create cool and good websites.I also have interset for the various upcoming defence technologies that are been adopted by govt for defecnse Sectors.
 I am an enthusiastic learner who loves to solve math puzzles also i build websites and cool stuffs at my leisure times

 <!--